 Designing Blockchain Solutions: Defining Non-Functional Requirements

-In this course the goal is to define the non-functional requirements necessary for development of a blockchain solution.
+This course, provided in collaboration with IEEE Blockchain, an IEEE Future Directions initiative, defines the non-functional requirements necessary for development of a blockchain solution.
 The course begins by defining the types and the role non-functional requirements play in designing a blockchain solution.
 Learners will focus on six categories of non-functional requirements and what those categories mean across the different levels of the architecture.
 The course will showcase a representative architecture for framing non-functional requirements and provides four use cases and tips when defining non-functional requirements for a specific project.

 What you will learn: